 In Sri Lanka, this week, all of our 150 volunteers have been using the theme of this year’s WMHD to help create ideas for the sessions they will be running at their respective projects.
 And we have already seen some amazing ideas being put in to action.
 From creating posters with the message - “it’s ok, to not be ok” which are being translated into Sinhala & Tamil, to interviewing young people at our English for Development (EFD) projects about what mental health means to them and creating a video to raise awareness and help to reduce stigma around this topic.

-Our participants on our Ancient & Clinical Psychology Program have a busy day today touring the National Institute of Mental Health and Neuroscience (NIMHANS) facilities and attending seminars with the top clinicians.
-The sun has been shining today in India and, if it keeps, our participants will join staff from NIMHANS for an awareness campaign in the beautiful Bangaluru Botanical Gardens.
+Our participants on our Ancient & Clinical Psychology Program have a busy day today touring a state-of-the-art mental health facility in India, and attending seminars with the top clinicians.
+The sun has been shining today in India and, if it keeps, our participants will join in an awareness campaign in the beautiful Bangaluru Botanical Gardens.

 In Bali, our team’s discussions and sessions for young people have focused around how the world we live in is changing at an unprecedented rate.
 From the way we communicate and engage with each other, to the way we learn and how we live.
 Together they are creating ideas to increase the well-being, self awareness and positive self-regard for the numerous youth projects where they work.
 By increasing the frequency of personal, meaningful interactions between volunteers and between service users, that reach beyond the often distorted lens of social media, our team is helping to make a future where we can all be “Influencers of a different kind”.